cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/Organization Settings/SAML SSO/_index.md

 ### OneLogin

-Learn how to configure SAML SSO with OneLogin.
+Learn how to configure SAML SSO with OneLogin as IdP.
 For more information, refer to OneLogin [documentation](https://developers.onelogin.com/saml).

 {{%expand "Click to view instructions." %}}
 <br>